liyu10000/PPG/segdefects/EXPERIMENT.md

  - Result
 1. For weight 111, 90p is only slightly better than 30p, whereas 60p is worse than 30p.
 It suggests no need to run 90p.
 2. Model trained with train/val split data performs comparably to model trained and validated on same data.
+3. Weight 142 at 30p yields better results than weight 111.

 ### Exp9 (05/24/2020)